9 Drive-In Movie Theaters Where You Can Bring Your Dog · Kinship

 Boris Jovanovic / Stocksy

-Many drive-ins across the country will allow you to bring pets, with a few caveats.
-Most require leashing when not inside a vehicle, and many restrict access to areas where food is available for purchase.
-But that’s a small sacrifice to make when it means you can cuddle up to your baby and have a charmingly retro experience, watching a new release or a classic on the big screen from the comfort of your car.
+Many drive-in theaters around the United States will allow you to bring pets, with just a few rules to keep in mind.
+Most ask that your pet is leashed when not inside a vehicle, and others restrict access to areas where food is sold.
+But those are easy compromises to make for the chance to snuggle up with your BFF while enjoying a new release or a classic on the big screen from the comfort of your car.

 Here’s a list of some of the coolest spots across the country.